anunayajoshi/BBDC-Bot/README.md

 # BBDC-Bot
-Scrape booking website using Selenium and get updates of free slots through Telegram Bot
+Scrapes driving centre's booking website using Selenium every 5 minutes to get updates on available slots for lessons.
+Once slot is found which is before a certain chosen date, sends a message to me through Telegram Bot.

-Capable of bypassing recaptcha , but they recently removed it.
-Code to bypass still intact.
+Capable of bypassing recaptcha system.

-For personal use only lol.